Ashish0016op/Masai_EDA_Project/README.md

 -It creates a csv.DictWriter to write dictionaries as rows in the CSV file.
 -The script writes the header row and then iterates through the data list, writing each quote's dictionary as a row.
 -In short, the script automates the process of extracting quote data from multiple pages of a website and saving it in a structured CSV file.

+###PART2###
+#EXPLANATION:
+1.Load CSV Data:
+pd.read_csv('quotes.csv'): Reads the data from the 'quotes.csv' file into a Pandas DataFrame.
+#QUERY1:
+Explanation of the SQL Query:
+-SELECT author, COUNT(*) AS quote_count:  This selects the author column and the count of quotes for each author.
+COUNT(*) counts all rows for each group, and AS quote_count gives this count an alias for easier reading.
+-FROM quotes:  This specifies that we're querying the quotes table.
+-GROUP BY author:  This groups the rows by the author column, so COUNT(*) counts the quotes for each unique author.
+-ORDER BY quote_count DESC:  This sorts the results in descending order of the quote count, so the author with the most quotes appears first.
+#QUERY2:
+Explanation of the SQL Query:
+-SELECT tag_name, COUNT(tag_name) AS tag_count: This selects the tag_name column and the count of each unique tag_name.
+We use the aggregate function COUNT() to count the occurrences of each tag and alias this count as tag_count for clarity in the result.
+-FROM quotes: This specifies that we are querying the quotes table.
+-GROUP BY tag_name: This clause groups the rows in the quotes table based on the values in the tag_name column.
+This is essential for the COUNT() function to count occurrences of each distinct tag.
+-ORDER BY tag_count DESC: This clause sorts the grouped results in descending order based on the tag_count.
+This puts the tags with the highest counts at the top.
+-LIMIT 5: This clause restricts the output to the first 5 rows of the sorted result, effectively giving you the top 5 most common tags.
+This query will return a result set with two columns: tag_name and tag_count, showing the top 5 most frequent tags and their respective counts in your quotes table.
+#QUERY3:
+Explanation of the query:
+-SELECT author, COUNT(author) AS quote_count: This selects the author column and the count of quotes for each author.
+We use the aggregate function COUNT() to count the number of quotes associated with each author and alias this count as quote_count.
+-FROM quotes: This specifies that we are querying the quotes table.
+-GROUP BY author: This clause groups the rows in the quotes table based on the values in the author column.
+This allows the COUNT() function to count the number of quotes for each unique author.
+-HAVING COUNT(author) > 5: This clause filters the results after the grouping has been performed.
+It only includes those authors for whom the count of quotes (COUNT(author)) is greater than 5.
+The HAVING clause is used to filter groups based on aggregate functions, unlike the WHERE clause which filters individual rows before grouping.
+#QUERY4:
+Explanation of the query:
+-SELECT author, quote_text: This selects the author and quote_text columns, which are the information you want to retrieve.
+-FROM quotes: This specifies that you are querying the quotes table.
+-ORDER BY LENGTH(quote_text) DESC: This is the crucial part.
+-LENGTH(quote_text): This function calculates the length (number of characters) of the text in the quote_text column for each row.
+The exact function name might be slightly different in some databases.
+-DESC: This keyword specifies that the results should be ordered in descending order based on the calculated length.
+This means the longest quote will appear first.
+-LIMIT 1: This clause restricts the output to only the first row of the ordered result.
+Since the longest quote is now at the top, this effectively retrieves only the longest quote and its corresponding author.